christopherkang/QUASAR-Summer19/ExtractTrotterGates/readme.md

 In order to support the pipeline, a number of new components had to be written and integrated:

 - A modified Q#/.NET project to dump the raw gates and other metadata
-- Rewritten `JordanWignerEvolutionSet.qs` to extract the terms
-- Python file to convert the dumped information into the standardized JSON format
+- Python file (`produceJSONV2.py`) to convert the dumped information into the standardized JSON format